Montana-Media-Arts/Mart120-Spring2025/modules/instructors/_posts/2017-01-01-instructors.md

 #### TA
-Shanel Locke is the TA is the TA for this course!
+Shanel Locke is the TA for this course!
 - E-mail: [shanel.curtis@umconnect.umt.edu](shanel.curtis@umconnect.umt.edu)